LienLeinad/RideShareAPI/README.md

     The next being a query to retrieve the first 20 rides in the database alongside their respective Rider and Driver information
     The last query is a query to retrieve the associated ride events of each of the rides given in the prior query.
 5. ** Filters and Ordering **

-    Filtering can be done via Query Parameters in the URL or in the
+    Filtering can be done via Query Parameters in the URL or in the browsable API page rendered by django rest framework.

+    ### Ordering by pickup time

+    ### Filtering by rider email

+    The test data generation script will generate random string emails, you can choose any from the ride list API and plug it in the search filter

+    ### Filtering by Ride Status